 I’m curious to hear what the readers’ rules are about wearing blazers as separates!

 As an aside for Reader B, I would encourage her to pick a few colorful blazers to keep at the office if her entire wardrobe is black and gray.
 Sweater jackets can also work great here:

 Ladies, speak up: what kind of blazers do you keep at the office to throw on top of outfits?
 What are YOUR tips on how to wear a blazer with something other than a suit?
 Which particular styles of blazers do you wear as separates?

-This post was originally written in 2011, but updated as of June 2021 except where noted.
+This post was originally written in 2011, but updated as noted above.